CAST OF CHARACTERS

 The pictures, writing, and other content of this blog are my property unless otherwise noted.
 Feel free to link to, pin, or share these pages online, as long as you credit me, preferably with a link back.
 Please ask my permission before redistributing or reproducing them in any other way.

-In my sewing, I make every attempt to respect the copyrights and licensing terms of others.
+In my sewing, I attempt to respect the copyrights and licensing terms of others.
 If I use a pattern, I tell you which one.
 When I make things for others, I strive to be ethical by using patterns according to the terms of the companies, or by making my own patterns.
 Elizabeth Stewart Clark has a great guide to ethical dressmaking, which is worth a read if you contemplate sewing for money.
 When in doubt about usage rights, I ask; it's not hard to email a pattern company.

 The beautiful Robes de Coeur calligraphy was done for me by Opus Calligraphy & Design.

-In my sewing, I make every attempt to respect the copyrights and licensing terms of others.
+In my sewing, I attempt to respect the copyrights and licensing terms of others.
 If I use a pattern, I tell you which one.
 When I make things for others, I strive to be ethical by using patterns according to the terms of the companies, or by making my own patterns.
 Elizabeth Stewart Clark has a great guide to ethical dressmaking, which is worth a read if you contemplate sewing for money.
 When in doubt about usage rights, I ask; it's not hard to email a pattern company.

 The beautiful Robes de Coeur calligraphy was done for me by Opus Calligraphy & Design.